Jasan33/Redtype/README.md

 ##  10/14/2024
-  On the first day I started by making a Redtype logo, after that I fucused on the front part of the website, where I made the navbar and a few other components. i also made a list of things that I planned on doing.
+  From the beginning of the projct I started by writing down some notes and making a kanban board of the plan.
+I later started by making a Redtype logo.
+I then decided to make a webside and fucused on the front part of the website, where I made the navbar and a few other components.
   ![Redtype before the start](https://github.com/user-attachments/assets/890bfceb-c3ae-4f18-9f88-fd6269d31428)

 ##  10/16/2024
   On this wednesday I created multiple samples of the redtype logo just in case it needed a change, then I started directly on the main process of making the game.
 I liked monkeytype's design and took inspiration to creat the main game in the middle of the screen (https://monkeytype.com).
-I decided to make the main colors grey and red since its a good match of contrast both and its overall a unik usage.
+I decided to make the main colors grey and red since its a good match of contrast and its overall a unic design.
   ![Redtype start](https://github.com/user-attachments/assets/d81d16d6-b657-46a7-8ede-f561aa61eed4)